celskeggs/fprime/docs/documentation/reference/gds-cli-dev.md

 -   [argcomplete](https://github.com/kislyuk/argcomplete) - Used to implement tab completion

-Internal Dependencies (i.e. Other F' modules)
+Internal Dependencies (i.e. Other F´ modules)

 -   Integration Test API - Used to get data from and send commands to the GDS and filter incoming data via the included predicates
 -   `common/pipeline` and `common/utils` - Used to initialize the Test API; `pipeline.dictionaries` also used to get a list of available commands/events/channels